 - He added a pole with two discs in the middle of the canal for observational aid.
 This way, if there’s a curvature, it would be easy to observe.

 In the experiment, Wallace successfully proved the existence of Earth’s curvature.
-Unfortunately, Hampden was not an honest person.
-He didn’t allow Wallace to take the wager.
+Unfortunately, Hampden, like many flat-Earthers, was not honest.
+He never had the intention to allow Wallace to take the wager.
 Instead, he made various threats to Wallace and his friends over the years and as a result, was put in jail many times.

 On January 12, 1870, John Hampden, a flat-Earther and a disciple of Samuel Rowbotham, wrote in Scientific Opinion magazine and challenged scientists to prove the existence of Earth’s curvature.
 He offered £500 as a reward for anyone who could prove it.